dortegadelv/HaplotypeDFEStandingVariation/Programs/ExamplePipeline/README.md

 cd DFEfToDFE
 bash RunSimsPReFerSim.sh 1 ParameterFileBoyko.txt

-And then, you could get the S values of alleles that have a certain frequency in the present from running the past script many times:
+And then, you could get the selection coefficient values of alleles that have a certain frequency in the present from running the past script many times with a different IdentifierNumber:

 cd DFEfToDFE
-perl PrintSValuesAtParticularFrequency.pl FileOfFrequenciesToRetain ExitFile PrefixFilesAlleleFreq NumberIdentifierFiles
+perl PrintSValuesAtParticularFrequency.pl FileOfFrequenciesToRetain ExitFile FilesAlleleFreq NumberIdentifierFiles

+Where:

+* FileOfFrequenciesToRetain - A file with one number that indicates the frequency of the variants to retain.

+* FilesAlleleFreq - A file with two columns.
+The first one indicates the allele frequency and the second one indicates the selection coefficient.

+* NumberIdentifierFiles - How many files where run with a different IdentifierNumber.

 As an example, you can run: